 The sum of the terms S(Yf) and M(Yf) represent drains on aggregate demand when the economy is at full employment and the sum of the terms I(Yf) and X represents spending injections at full employment.

-If the drains outweigh the injections then for national income to remain stable, there has to be a budget deficit (G – T) sufficient to offset that gap in aggregate demand.
+If the drains outweigh the injections then for national income to remain stable, there has to be a fiscal deficit (G – T) sufficient to offset that gap in aggregate demand.

 How many times have you read any of this in IMF, OECD or other official documents over the last 30 years – the neo-liberal years?
 Answer: never!

-As we examined in the blog – Life in the IMF fantasy world – the IMF constructs the budget condition in an entirely different way – divorced from the rest of the macroeconomy.
+As we examined in the blog – Life in the IMF fantasy world – the IMF constructs the fiscal condition in an entirely different way – divorced from the rest of the macroeconomy.

 They define the goal of fiscal policy is to close the “fiscal gap” which they defined as:

-That is, G – T = 0 when calculated over the “lifetime” of the government (the “intertemporal budget constraint” to use the jargon).
+That is, G – T = 0 when calculated over the “lifetime” of the government (the “intertemporal fiscal constraint” to use the jargon).
 That is, pure unadulterated nonsense.

 It tells you nothing about the saving and spending preferences of the private sector.
 It tells you nothing about the dynamics of the external sector.

-It creates a faux framework by assuming that “the present value of the excess of future expenditure and current liabilities over future receipts is zero” (Why?) and then the conclusion follows – budgets should be in balance over the infinite horizon.
+It creates a faux framework by assuming that “the present value of the excess of future expenditure and current liabilities over future receipts is zero” (Why?) and then the conclusion follows – fiscal balances should be in balance over the infinite horizon.

-This framework erroneously assumes that this is a financing constraint and budget deficits have to be “paid back” by which they mean the debt issued to “finance” the deficits have to be paid back via primary budget surpluses (excess of taxes over government spending).
+This framework erroneously assumes that this is a financing constraint and fiscal deficits have to be “paid back” by which they mean the debt issued to “finance” the deficits have to be paid back via primary fiscal surpluses (excess of taxes over government spending).

 Clearly, a sovereign government is never revenue constrained because it is the monopoly issuer of the currency.
 As such, the mainstream (IMF) framework misses the point entirely.
 The entire mainstream discussion about fiscal consolidation and fiscal sustainability and the limits of fiscal policy is based on false premises.
 It has no application to modern monetary economies.